emmaking-smith/HiTEA/README.md

 Please note: Analysis for the manuscript was performed with the R modules (.R files in R_modules directory) however, python modules for ANOVA, Tukey, and Random Forest tests are also provided.
 Given the differences between implementations of 2-way ANOVA and Tukey HSD in R and python, some minor differences may be observed.

 ## Installing Juypter Notebook
 Some modules (.ipynb) files are jupyter notebook files and require installation of jupyter lab.
-See the [official website](https://jupyter.org/install) for details of installation and running a notebook.
+See the [official website](https://jupyter.org/install) for details of installation and running a notebook on your specific system.

 ## Modules of HiTEA
 HiTEA is made up of several modules that can be used on their own or in conjuction with one another.